yayeseydi/Linux-Assignment-1/README-DESKTOP-1PD87CQ.md

 Steps to Create a Droplet:

- Click the green create button in the upper right corner of the screen.
+Find the Create Button: In the upper right corner of the screen, you should see a green Create button.
 If it’s not visible, navigate to a different section using the left menu, and the button should reappear.

 Click the green Create button, and a dropdown menu will appear.
 Select Droplets from the dropdown.